About AfricaFood

 A healthy ecosystem

 A healthy ecosystem of agriculture entrepreneurs and stakeholders is charactarized by collaboration, resource access, inclusiveness, innovation, sustainability, resilience, and fairness.
-These attributes connect deeply with the Trust Manifesto and the core values of the AfricaFood initiative.
+These attributes connect deeply with the core values of the AfricaFood initiative.